-Hire The Right Video Game Voice Actor For Your Project
+Hire Video Game Voice Actors

-All About Video Game Voice Acting
+Video Game Voice Over

 Creating an immersive video game experience takes more than stunning graphics and gameplay.
 When it comes to developing a video game that brings characters and worlds to life, sourcing the right voice over makes all the difference.
 Whether you’re creating an action adventure game set in another dimension, a strategy game filled with twists and turns, or a sports game that puts players in the shoes of top athletes, skilled video game voice actors deliver a captivating performance that brings another level to the gaming experience play after play.

 Video game voice actors can be heard across every video game platform, from arcade games to console games, PC games, and even mobile and online gaming.
 Playing a pivotal role in many genres, these voice over professionals guide players through complex storylines, puzzles, and, at times, provide some much needed comic relief in high stress situations.
 For instance, you can hear a video game voice actor as the lovable hero in an action adventure game, as the wise and trusted narrator in an educational game, or as the aloof but sometimes helpful NPC in a role playing game.

 How to select a voice actor for video games

 When selecting the right voice actor for your project, there are two distinct categories of video game voice over roles to consider: video game voice actors and video game narrators.
 Video game voice actors are the character voices heard throughout the game, while narrators typically provide instruction, context, or alert players to their progress in a level.
 While both roles require a high level of skill, each role brings a different element to the gameplay and requires a specific skill set.